 1. “Be Here Now” – By Ram Dass

 Through his fear and curiosity, he moved to India to gain knowledge of self and spirituality.
-There his guru renamed him as Baba Ram Dass.
+There his guru renamed him Baba Ram Dass.
 He learned mindful breathing exercises, hatha yoga, and Eastern philosophy.
 If he found himself reminiscing or planning, he was reminded to “Be Here Now.”
 He started upon the path of enlightenment and has been exploring along with it ever since.

-Be Here Now is an instrument for sharing the true message, and a guide to self-determination.
+Be Here Now is an instrument for sharing the true message and a guide to self-determination.

-With over 150 pages of metaphysical illustrations, practical advice on how to implement a yogic regiment, and a chapter dedicated to quotes and book recommendations, Be Here Now is sure to enrich you’re emotional, physical, and spiritual life.
+With over 150 pages of metaphysical illustrations, practical advice on how to implement a yogic regiment, and a chapter dedicated to quotes and book recommendations, Be Here Now is sure to enrich your emotional, physical, and spiritual life.